jakubkoziel992/runs-app/README.md

    terraform destroy
 ```

-For my purposes, I reduce the number of claster noded to 0 which reduces the cost significantly.
+For my purposes, I reduce the number of cluster nodes to 0 which reduces the cost significantly.
 ```bash
    terraform apply -var="my_nodes=0"
 ```